Tanzania at a Glance

 Fairly early in your preparations for moving to Tanzania, you should look into whether or not you require a visa to enter the country.
-You can find a list of which nationalities require a visa on the Immigration Services Department website of Tanzania’s Ministry of Home Affairs.
+You can find a list of which nationalities require a visa on the website of Tanzania’s Australian Consulate.
 Tanzania offers a total of five visa categories:

 - Ordinary visas: for three-month stays (six months for members of EAC countries)

 - Transit visas: for a stay of up to 14 days

 - Multiple-entry visas: generally for a three-, six-, or twelve-month period.
 Each stay cannot exceed three months.

 - Referral visas: for citizens of certain countries who require special permission from the Principal Commissioner of Immigration Services before moving to Tanzania

 To receive a Tanzanian visa, your passport must be valid for at least six months after your proposed date of entry.
 For citizens of many countries (excluding those who require a referral visa) it is usually possible to obtain a visa at your point of entry (e.g. the airport) when moving to Tanzania.
 Despite this, it is strongly recommended that you apply for your visa at your nearest Tanzanian embassy or consulate well ahead of time, to avoid any unwanted delays upon arrival.

 When you apply for a visa, you will need to submit a completed application form, five passport-size photographs, and a copy of your passport.
 For multiple-entry visas, you will also need to provide a security bond, documents from the company or business to be visited, and any other evidence proving that you must travel to Tanzania frequently.